Worms & worming: protecting your dog

 - From 2 to 6 months: once a month

-- This tight rhythm targets the roundworm passed on by the mother, present very early on (ESCCAP GL1, 2025)
+- This tight rhythm targets the roundworm passed on by the mother, already present very early (ESCCAP GL1, 2025; Companion Animal Parasite Council)

 Adult dog

-- At least 4 times a year, roughly once a quarter
+- At least 4 times a year, roughly every 3 months, for most dogs (Companion Animal Parasite Council)

-- The vet adjusts the frequency to your dog's real lifestyle, not the neighbour's
+- The vet tailors the frequency to your dog's actual lifestyle, not the neighbour's

 Pregnant or nursing bitch

-- A specific protocol, decided and prescribed by the vet
+- A separate protocol, decided and prescribed by the vet

-- She's the one who restarts the cycle towards her puppies, via the placenta then the milk
+- She is the one who passes worms to her puppies, through the placenta and then the milk

-A simple routine you can keep up over time: the calendar does most of the work.
+A simple routine you can keep up over time: the schedule does most of the work.

-Worming is a planned routine, not a reaction to a worm you've spotted.
-A simple reminder in the calendar is enough to keep you on track.
+Worming is planned ahead: it isn't a reaction to a worm you happened to spot.
+A simple calendar reminder is enough to keep you on track.

-A dropping removed the same day has no time to contaminate the ground: picking up breaks the cycle before it forms.
+Poo picked up the same day hasn't had time to contaminate the ground: you break the cycle before it starts.

-After stroking the dog, picking up stools, or gardening.
-It's the simplest barrier against transmission to humans.
+After stroking the dog, picking up his stools or gardening, wash your hands: it's the simplest barrier against passing anything on to humans.

 Small segments like grains of rice